Propane in France: providers, tariffs and getting started

 There are different ways to contact OHM Énergie.
 Here are the main options:

-OHM Énergie is a French electricity and gas supplier founded in July 2018 by François-Emmanuel Joubert, a former EDF energy trader.
-The company experienced rapid initial growth, doubling its customer base every two months in 2019 and expanding its services to include gas supply and self-consumption solutions in 2020.
+OHM Énergie is a French energy supplier established in July 2018 by François-Emmanuel Joubert, a former EDF trader.
+The company quickly expanded, doubling its customer base every two months during its first year of operations.
+By 2023, OHM Énergie had reached a portfolio of approximately 200,000 residential clients.

 Choosing your energy provider in France